'Vote and get home,' anxious voters say on Election Day

 As a Black woman, Charlotte Moss, 64, of Oakland County, Michigan, decided not to live in fear.
 She had become increasingly concerned about emboldened militant racist groups.
 It had once seemed outrageous that leaders would stoke racial tensions to pit Americans against each other, maybe even violently.
 But that doesn’t seem so outrageous anymore, she said.

-She was anxious as she walked into the clerk’s office, but as she walked out she felt something different: hope.
+A lot of people were afraid to vote on Election Day, she said.

-“I did my part,” she said.
-“I have faith that no matter what happens things are going to get better.
-God has us all.”
+But she didn’t want fear to stop her, so she marched into a Baptist church to cast her ballot.

-Associated Press journalists Sharon Cohen in Chicago; Matt Sedensky in Philadelphia; Tamara Lush in St. Petersburg, Florida ; Jeff Martin in Decatur, Georgia; Ben Finley in Norfolk, Virginia; Andrew Welsh-Huggins in Columbus, Ohio; Andy Tsubasa Field in Topeka, Kansas; Roxana Hegeman in Wichita, Kansas and Hannah Fingerhut contributed to this report.
-Claire Galofaro reported from Warren, Michigan.
+Associated Press journalists Sharon Cohen in Chicago; Michelle Liu in Lexington, South Carolina; Sophia Tulp in Atlanta; Jim Mustian and Luis Andres Henao in New York City; Jeff Martin in Powder Springs, Georgia; Michael Hill in Knox, New York; Teresa Walker in Nashville; Sarah Blake Morgan in Charlotte, North Carolina; Natalie Pompilio in Philadelphia; and Hannah Fingerhut contributed to this report.
+Galofaro reported from Macomb County, Michigan.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.